hollyngrade.com

 The road to this surgery has been a long one, as Chasm has other health issues that have prevented him from being eligible for a surgery up until now.
 In June of 2025, Chasm had a splenectomy, after which the surgeon noted his heart rate during recovery dropped to 30 beats per minute.
 The lowest healthy heart rate for a dog his size is 60 bpm.
 Since then, he has been on a heart medication to improve his heart rate.
 This has been very successful for him.

 Also leading up to this surgery, Chasm will need a PT-PTT test, an ultrasound, and a biopsy to assess his growing liver tumor and see if we need to address it during the surgery.
 A PT-PTT (Prothrombin Time and Partial Thromboplastin Time) test checks his blood to see how long it takes to clot, amongst other potential disorders.
+It is also known as a coagulation test.
 This will help Dr. Christianson know if it is safe to address his liver tumor during the upcoming surgery.

 The cost for the surgery and pre-surgery procedures is shown below.